IvanIsayenko1/iisayenko-makyo-dropdown/README.md

 **Important**: This project is a technical test made for Makyo.
 It is not intended for production use.

-- keyboard navigation is not implemented.
-- unit testing are not done.

 ## ✨ Features

 - 🔍 **Searchable** - Built-in search functionality with highlighting